 - Tell someone all the details you remember or write them down as soon as possible.

-- Maintain text messages, pictures, online postings, video and other documentary or electronic evidence that may corroborate a complaint.
+- Maintain text messages, pictures, online postings, video, and other documentary or electronic evidence that may corroborate a formal complaint.

 - All students and employees will receive information in writing of available counseling, health, mental health, victim advocacy, legal assistance, and other services available in the community and on campus.

-- For more information about available resources, go to: Wellness Resources for BRCC Students.
+- For information about available resources, go to: Student Support.

-- A statement that the College prohibits the offenses of domestic violence, dating violence, sexual assault, and stalking;
+- A statement that the College prohibits sexual harassment, including sexual assault, domestic violence, dating violence, and stalking;

-- The definition of domestic violence, dating violence, sexual assault, and stalking;
+- The definition of sexual harassment, including sexual assault, domestic violence, dating violence, and stalking;

 - The definition of consent;